 - The collaboration guest may leave the collaboration and request to be re-invited by the host using the new URL.

-My ArcGIS Online organization is not accepting invitations from an ArcGIS Enterprise 10.5 portal.
-What's happening?
+Why isn't my ArcGIS Online organization accepting invitations from an ArcGIS Enterprise 10.5 portal?

 ArcGIS Enterprise 10.5 portals are not supported for distributed collaboration with ArcGIS Online organizations.